thedynamiclinker/ld/Plan.md

 ![[ld.png]]

-Social life is broken, both in the world of atoms (aka, physical reality) and the world of bits (aka, the internet).
+Social life is broken, both in the world of atoms (physical reality), and the world of bits (the internet).

 In this file, we will sketch a rough draft of what we believe is a possible solution.